Shocks, compressible perturbations, and intermittency in the very local interstellar medium: Voyager 1 and 2 observations and numerical modeling: Results

 A puzzle still remains regarding the radial proton density trend along the NH trajectory.
 While the models reproduce the density along V2 reasonably well, the density is underestimated by almost a factor of two at 60 au, along the NH trajectory.
 This is surprising, given that the inner BCs are based on OMNI data in the ecliptic, therefore higher uncertainties would instead be expected at higher latitudes.
-The PUI density at NH is underestimated even more, as this bias reflects the combined effects of an underestimated proton density on the one hand and an overestimated neutral H filtration at the HP on the other \citep[as shown in Fig. 5 of][]{pogorelov2009c}.
-The latter effect is not of a major concern because it can be resolved by using MHD-plasma/kinetic-neutrals models.
+The PUI density at NH is underestimated even more, as this bias reflects the combined effects of an underestimated proton density on the one hand and an overestimated neutral H filtration at the HP on the other.
+The latter effect is not a major concern because it can be resolved by using MHD-plasma/kinetic-neutrals models, as suggested by our recent kinetic simulations, as well as by earlier comparisons between kinetic and multifluid simulations, as shown in Fig. 4 of \citet{alexashov2005} and Fig. 5 of \citet{pogorelov2009c}.
 It is also noteworthy that the heating rate of the core SW protons by PUIs is assumed to be proportional to the charge exchange source term source in the pressure equation for PUIs.
 However, here we adopt a 3.75\% scaling factor, which is less than 5\% used in \citet{bera2025}.
 This provides a good representation of the core proton temperature along V2, but leads to an overestimation at NH.
 A better agreement with the core proton temperature at NH was obtained in the steady-state MHD/kinetic models by \citet{fraternale2023}, who used a different heating model based on the theory of PUI-generated waves.
 Thus, to address this discrepancy one would require involvement of a proper turbulence transport model, which goes beyond the scope of this study.
 Interestingly, we needed a smaller fraction of the PUI energy to be transferred to the core protons for the simulations with high-cadence BCs, as compared to the steady-state models.
 This is consistent with the results of \citet{korolkov2022}, where it was noticed that highly variable BCs can provide substantial heating to the core protons even if the turbulence effects are disregarded.
 Those authors attributed this phenomenon to heating by multiple shocks in the SW.
 In principle, one can attribute this also to the numerical heating due to the ``turbulent'' character of the flow.
 Nevertheless, it is clear that numerical effects can only be considered as partially fulfilling the role of actual SW turbulence, which require one to solve the Reynolds-averaged MHD equations accompanied with turbulence models, as, e.g., in \citet{kryukov2012,usmanov14}.

 The TS crossings by the two Voyager spacecraft are reproduced with good quantitative accuracy, at the level of less than 3\% in heliocentric distance.
 For V1, the observed crossing at 2004.959 (94.0 au) occurs later and at a larger heliocentric distance than predicted by all simulations, which yield crossings at 2004.29 (91.6 au; \texttt{B-r2}) and 2004.51 (92.38 au; \texttt{A-r2}).
 This corresponds to an inward bias of about 1.6–2.4 au.